Genfit could bring NASH liver disease treatment to market in 2019

 The American Food and Drug Administration (FDA) gave Genfit's NASH drug Elafibranor 'subpart H' status, which speeds up the approval process.

-U.S.-based firm Intercept received the same status for its competing drug OCA, but released disappointing test results for it in October.
+U.S.-based firm Intercept received the same status for its competeing drug OCA, but released disappointing test results for it in October.

-The first stage of Genfit's phase 3 study will last 18 months, after which it could be authorized to put the product on the market.
+The first stage of Genfit's phase 3 study will last 18 months, after which it could be authorised to put the product on the market.

 "It is reasonable to think that we will bring Elafibranor to market in 2019", chairman and chief executive of Genfit Jean-Francois Mouney told Reuters.